sulu/sulu/UPGRADE.md

 # Upgrade

 ## dev-develop

-* Websocket start command changed to `app/console sulu:websocket:run`
+### Websocket Component
-  * if you use xdebug on your server please start websocket with `app/console sulu:websocket:run -e prod`
+Websocket start command changed to `app/console sulu:websocket:run`.
+If you use xdebug on your server please start websockets with `app/console sulu:websocket:run -e prod`

 ### HTTP Cache